cbrennanpoole/Qualitative-Self/README.md

 4. Not-to-soon, but shortly thereafter, serving a seductively succulent dessert, as the passionate and promising honeymoon; an eloquent end to an exciting evening.

 ---

+#### Amazon Inc <br>

+`LOGISTICS COORDINATOR`<br>
+Virtual | Oct 2017 – Jan 2018 <br>
+1. Relentlessly advocate for customers; always protecting confidentially and data; anticipate needs and underlying issues and treating their time and attention as sacred; overall effective communication skills and composure under pressure.
+2. Field inbound calls from Amazon Flex Delivery Partners; mapping their progress, navigating and troubleshooting the variables; guiding, and encouraging 100% successful delivery of Amazon goods and services.
+3. Forge concrete customer and team partnerships and own the Customer-Centric process by taking accountability when necessary and delivering personalized, peculiar experiences that customers love.
+4. Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.

+---

+#### Pine Hills <br>

+`LANDSCAPE & GENERAL MAINTENANCE`<br>
+Stockbridge, GA  | Aug 2016 – Aug 2017 <br>
+1. Take ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
+2. Develop a partnership with residents by always offering to assist and delivering on early on requisition duties.

+---

 ### Shared Awards :